 As hair loss progresses, men lose more hair at the crown of their head, and it can progress to complete baldness, except for the very back and sides of the head.
 These areas are often less affected by dihydrotestosterone, a hormone responsible for hair loss.

+Women’s hair loss is different from male hair loss.
 Women don’t typically experience a receding hair line when their hair loss begins.
 Instead, their hair starts to thin at the center of their scalp – or the area right along the central part.
 Women may notice that the part becomes more pronounced, eventually creating a distinct gap.

 This is the stage that women also need to seek hair loss treatment to keep the thinning from progressing.
 If left untreated, the hair loss will cover a larger part of the scalp, extending to the sides.
 Some women can lose all the hair on the top of their head.